awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 # Configuring and using standard logs \(access logs\)<a name="AccessLogs"></a>

 You can configure CloudFront to create log files that contain detailed information about every user request that CloudFront receives\.
 These are called *standard logs*, also known as *access logs*\.
-These standard logs are available for both web and RTMP distributions\.
 If you enable standard logs, you can also specify the Amazon S3 bucket that you want CloudFront to save files in\.

 You can enable standard logs when you create or update a distribution\.
 For more information, see [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.